neurlips2026benchmark/SBC/ReadMe.md

 ## 6. Attack Taxonomy

-StakeBench uses an entity-centric taxonomy.
+StakeBench uses an stakeholder-centric taxonomy.
 Each attack is categorized by the stakeholder bearing the resulting harm and the concrete adversarial objective it pursues.

 ### 6.1 User-targeted Objectives